yracine/device-type.myecobee/README.md

 8) Your device should now be ready to process your commands

+9) To populate the UI fields for your newly created device, please hit the 'refresh' button several times as the smartthings UI is not always responsive.
+You may want to stop and restart your smartthings app if needed.

-9) You can also use the smarttthings apps that I've developed and adapt them according to your needs
+10) You can also use the smarttthings apps that I've developed and adapt them according to your needs